Welcome to today's edition of the Rush 24-7 podcast.

 It's dangerous.

-That they were in the church for the funeral for a good friend of theirs, and this attempt at besmirch and to in and impune his wife is not gonna let it go by uncommon.
+That they were in the church for the funeral for a good friend of theirs, and this attempt to besmirch and impugn his wife is not going to let it go by uncommon enough.

-Paula Dean, Paula Dean said the N-word 30 years ago, has probably cried 15 buckets of tears about it.
+Paula Dean, Paula Dean said the N-word 30 years ago, has probably cried 15 buckets of tears about it all week long.

-It's on the Today Show, then she's not on Today Show, then she's on the Today Show, and Matt Lauer interviews her.
+It's on the Today Show, then she's not on the Today Show, then she's on the Today Show, then Matt Lauer interviews her.

-But the low information crowd totally absorbed with this, then Obama's imagined sons star witness getting massive cable coverage said to be misunderstood.
+Then Obama's imagined sons star witness getting massive cable coverage, said to be misunderstood.

 And then there's a companion piece, why white people don't understand.